What headline? ‘Gaslighting’ is Merriam-Webster’s word of 2022

 NEW YORK (AP) — “Gaslighting” — mind manipulating, grossly misleading, downright deceitful — is Merriam-Webster’s word of the year.

-Lookups for the word on merriam-webster.com increased 1,740% in 2022 over the year before.
+Lookups for the word on Merriam-webster.com increased 1,740% in 2022 over the year before.
 But something else happened.
-There wasn’t a single event that drove significant spikes in the curiosity, as it usually goes with the chosen word of the year.
+There wasn’t a single event that drove significant spikes in curiosity, as it usually goes with the chosen word of the year.

 The gaslighting was pervasive.

-“It was a word looked up frequently every single day of the year.” he said.
+“It was a word looked up frequently every day of the year,” he said.

 There were deepfakes and the dark web.
 There were deep states and fake news.
 And there was a whole lot of trolling.